jkomoros/prompt-garden/README.md

 Clone this repo.

 Copy `environment.SAMPLE.json` to `environment.SECRET.json` and update the `openai_api_key` to be your key.
-(You can also use the Google LLM APIs, but with a bit more changes to configuration.)
+(You can also set the `google_api_key` and the engine will use Google by default.
+See the section `Selecting which model to use` for how the engine decides which LLM provider to use.)

 Run the command `npm install` to install dependencies.